 Child Safety

 If you are not familiar with I'm Safe! than you might be interested in knowing that all of our injury prevention materials are reviewed and recommended by the National SAFE KIDS Campaign.
 Also, just about everything we do can be made available in different languages and can be personalized to support your specific programs and objectives.
-Also includes videos and resources about car safety, water safety, bike safety, pet safety, baby safety, shopping safety, pedestrian and summer safety.
+The site offers videos and resources about car safety and car seats, water safety, bike safety, pet safety, baby safety, shopping safety, safety in sports and recreation, protecting children from bullying, and pedestrian and summer safety.
 The site also includes alerts and recalls, as well as important dates on the calendar.
 There are links to free stuff, as well.

 Home of the Children's Safety Network, this site's features include a searchable database of all CSN publications and easy online ordering; recent library acquisitions; and updated injury and violence prevention news.
 Topics include a wealth of resources about residential safety, traffic safety, child abuse prevention, suicide prevention, training and professional development, highway safety, childhood injury control, health care, domestic violence, child neglect, recreational child safety, funding for child safety and bullying.

 Parents whose children have drowned say that the day of the tragedy started out just like any other day.
 No matter how the drowning happened or where it happenedpool, spa, or any other body of waterone thing was the same: the seconds that claimed their child's life slid by silently, without warning, and can never be brought back.
-Water safety tips are included such as attending children by pool side, using alarms on each door that leads to the pool, installing a motor-driven safety pool cover, safeguarding pools with fences and self-closing and self-latching gate use.
+Water safety tips are offered by the Mayo Clinic website as part of its infant and toddler health information, including attending children by pool side, using alarms on each door that leads to the pool, installing a motor-driven safety pool cover, safeguarding pools with fences and self-closing and self-latching gate use.
+The site also a lot of other child safety information as well.

 For more resources, visit .